itzsnehasis/Increase-Root-Size/README.md

   `sudo vgs
   `

-  *to check where your fedora root and home partition is mounted by running `fdisk -l`*
+  *to check where your fedora root and home partition is mounted ,run: `fdisk -l`*

   2.If there is any free space you can add it to your root, just run: